-rasaDevanāgarī: रस Translation: disposition; flavour; any object of taste; a taste Similar words:rasana Related concepts:śabda, sparśa, rūpa, tanmātra, gandha, dhātu, madhura
+rasaDevanāgarī: रस Translation: disposition; the prevailing sentiment in human character; flavour; any object of taste; a taste Similar words:rasana Related concepts:śabda, sparśa, rūpa, tanmātra, gandha, dhātu, madhura

 Appears inYoga Sūtra: